-Resignation dates restrict teachers as to when they can hand in their notice.
-James Bowen, director of NAHT Edge, the union for middle leaders, says if you are having an interview for a new role, then check what your expected start date will be.
+Resignation dates restrict teachers in terms of when they can hand in their notice.
+James Bowen, director of NAHT Edge, the union for middle leaders, says that if you are having an interview for a new role, then check what your expected start date will be.

 “The first thing to be aware of is the dates and deadlines for when you can hand in your resignation.
 Anybody going for an interview will need to be aware of when they are.”

-If you are leaving to take up a new position in a different school, then it's good practice to get your resignation in as soon as you have signed your contract with the new school, Bowen explains.
-"While you have no obligation to hand in your resignation before the deadline, your current school will appreciate it if you do so at the earliest opportunity.
+If you are leaving to take up a new position in a different school, it’s good practice to get your resignation in as soon as you have signed your contract with the new school, Bowen explains.
+“While you have no obligation to hand in your resignation before the deadline, your current school will appreciate it if you do so at the earliest opportunity.

 “It is also always good to have a face-to-face meeting with your line manager first rather than go in cold with something in writing.”

 How to resign?

 Sometimes, the timings of interviews and resignation dates can make this difficult.
-Malcolm Trobe, deputy general secretary of the Association of School and College Leaders, explains: “If you are on an interview on the last date for resigning, then you should have a conversation with the headteacher and make arrangements to speak with them as soon as you know the outcome, and to submit your resignation electronically if necessary.”
+Malcolm Trobe, former deputy general secretary of the Association of School and College Leaders, explains: “If you are on an interview on the last date for resigning, then you should have a conversation with the headteacher and make arrangements to speak with them as soon as you know the outcome, and submit your resignation electronically if necessary.”

 While resigning may seems as if it presents the opportunity to finally give that headteacher you’ve disagreed with over the years a piece of your mind, the resignation letter is absolutely not the place to do it.

-Bowen recommends remaining professional: “I think it is important to remembering to handle yourself professionally throughout the resignation process and after.
-For example, this is unlikely to be the best time to start airing a range of historical grievances."
+Bowen recommends remaining professional: “It is important to remembering to handle yourself professionally throughout the resignation process and after.
+For example, this is unlikely to be the best time to start airing a range of historical grievances.”

 What should be in a resignation letter?

-This is the important part, where you have to make sure you have all bases covered for what needs to be in the letter.
+This is the crucial part, where you have to make sure you have all bases covered for what needs to be in the letter.